VHonzik/ListonosUnityPackages/com.listonos.audiosystem/Documentation/ListonosAudioSystem.md

 # Listonos' Audio System

 Listonos' Audio System is a wrapper around Unity Audio System that comes with two default channels, music and sfx, and allows queueing up audio clips.
-It is intended for kickstarting a game dev jam projects.
+It is intended for kick-starting a game dev jam projects.

 ## Usage